Thailand Phuket

 • We were particularly fond of the food from Soul Phuket.
 We got the best massage at Chok Dee Massage.

-• The beach is incredibly beautiful and the sand is the some of the best on the island.
+• The beach is incredibly beautiful, and the sand is some of the best on the island.

 • The sidewalk doesn’t run along the entire road from the roundabout by the water to Karon Temple further inland.
 If you’re travelling with children and plan to walk around, staying closer to the beach than we did might be a better option.
 That said, the section without a sidewalk is only about 200 metres long, and you can simply walk along the road.